H4d3rach/INEGI-SIMULATION/README.md

 ## Project Overview

-This project simulates an automated system for generating, storing, and analyzing citizen records, similar to what an institution like **INEGI** (Mexico's national statistics agency) might use.
+It was developed as part of an academic project.
+This simulates an automated system for generating, storing, and analyzing citizen records, similar to what an institution like **INEGI** (Mexico's national statistics agency) might use.

 It consists of three main modules: